shea256/flask-app-generator/README.md

 + --venvname VIRTUALENV_NAME : the name of the virtualenv for the app
 + --push : automatically push to github and heroku when app has been created
 + --large : organize the app in a way that is superior for larger applications (in the form of a package instead of a module)
-+ --angular : organize the app as a flask backend with an angularjs frontend
++ --angular : organize the app as a Flask API with an angularjs front-end